-The Outsourcing Policy establishes the business and internal governance requirements, including risk management processes, that the Company will apply to its respective outsourcing arrangements, whether within the Company's Group ("Intragroup Outsourcing") or externally ("Third Party Outsourcing").
+The Third Party Contracts and Outsourcing Policy and its associated process and procedures establishes the business and internal governance requirements, including risk management processes, that the Company will apply to its respective outsourcing arrangements, whether within the Company's Group ("Intragroup Outsourcing") or externally ("Third Party Outsourcing").

-The Outsourcing Policy is aligned with applicable Company policies, including the Third Party Contracts Policy, while addressing the regulatory obligations applicable to the Company.
+The Third Party Contracts and Outsourcing Policy is aligned with applicable Company policies, while addressing the regulatory obligations applicable to the Company.
 It has been designed to satisfy the requirements in respect of European Union (Insurance and Reinsurance) Regulations 2015 (Solvency II Regulations).
-The Outsourcing Policy applies to all outsourcing arrangements, irrespective of whether they are classified as critical, important or non-critical and is supported by the Company's Outsourcing Procedures.
+The Third Party Contracts and Outsourcing Policy applies to all outsourcing arrangements, irrespective of whether they are classified as critical, important or non-critical and is supported by the Company's outsourcing process and procedures.

-The Outsourcing Policy provides a definition of critical or important activities and functions to ensure consistency of approach.
+The Third Party Contracts and Outsourcing Policy provides a definition of critical or important activities and functions to ensure consistency of approach.
 The policy sets out the provisions to be followed in relation to all outsourcing, with additional controls being imposed on critical and important outsourcing.
 It additionally specifies the operational responsibility and establishes the provisions to be taken into consideration in supplier agreements.